denten-books/plain-text/main.md

 Harvard University.
 Go Ask A.L.I.C.E.
 Exhibition, 9/11-12/20/212.
 Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/turing.jpg)

 ![Universal Turing machine as an idea.
-"Nick Gardner's WireWorld multiplier, via a Turing machine."](images/turing-idea.png)
+"Nick Gardner's Wireworld multiplier, via a Turing machine."](images/turing-idea.png)

 Although Turing's original article did not include any drawings, he describes his "*a*-machine" in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
-From the the engineering standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's
+From the engineering standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's